 Finally, Southern Reformed believes that being truly Reformed entails, "Always Reforming" (Semper Reformanda) by biblically applying the infallible Word in today's context by creating, engaging, redeeming, and transforming culture without accommodating unredeemed or unredeemable worldly practices and philosophies.
 In order to do this, we are committed to warm, friendly dialogue with all ecclesiastical stance and theological systems within the wider evangelical community.

-Southern Reformed College and Seminary holds Applicant Status with the Association for Biblical Higher Education Commission on Accreditation, 5850 T. G. Lee Blvd., Ste.
+Southern Reformed College and Seminary holds the Candidate Status with the Association for Biblical Higher Education Commission on Accreditation, 5850 T. G. Lee Blvd., Ste.
 130, Orlando, FL 32822, (407) 207-0808.
-Applicant status is a pre-membership status granted to those institutions that meet the ABHE Conditions of Eligibility and that possess such qualities as may provide a basis for achieving candidate status within five years.
+The ABHE is one of the four national faith-related accrediting organizations for religious schools and seminaries that are recognized by the United States Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).

 26111 Beckendorff Road, Katy, TX 77493

 26111 Beckendorff Road, Katy, Texas 77493, United States